How MPC streamlined editing & review across its business

 From Advertising to Film, MPC uses Nuke Studio to work smarter

-Moving Picture Company (MPC) has been responsible for some of the most inspirational work in the film industry, with a cabinet of Oscars, Baftas and VES awards that are testament to work on blockbuster movies from The Jungle Book to Blade Runner 2049.
+Moving Picture Company (MPC) has been responsible for some of the most inspirational projects in the film industry, with a cabinet of Oscars, Baftas and VES awards that are testament to work on blockbuster movies from The Jungle Book to Blade Runner 2049.

 Effectively, MPC is a creative hub that can handle everything from art direction through production to post for an entire project.

 Foundry caught up with a number of key staff across multiple divisions and facilities at MPC to find out how Nuke Studio and Hiero are pivotal in assisting the production of this breadth and diversity of content — and how the use of these tools fosters greater creativity.

 Different needs for different pipelines

 While they might be different pipelines, both Film and Advertising at MPC have benefited from improved team collaboration since Nuke Studio’s adoption.